 Failure to respond is an invitation for the ODC to issue a subpoena for you to appear at the ODC offices and provide a sworn statement under oath before a court reporter.

-Failure to respond or cooperate with the ODC is in itself a violation of Rule 8.1(c) of the Louisiana Rules of Professional Conduct.
+Failure to respond or cooperate with the ODC is, in itself, a violation of Rule 8.1(c) of the Louisiana Rules of Professional Conduct.

 Failure to respond will not make the complaint go away.
 The ODC is obligated to investigate, regardless of a response from the Respondent.